nicholasmr/specfab/docs/cpo-representation.md

 $$

 This can be taken advantage of for large problems where many (e.g. gridded) CPOs must be stored in memory, thereby effectively reducing the size of the problem.
-The array of reduced expansion coefficients is defined as
+The vector of reduced expansion coefficients is defined as

 $\qquad$ `rnlm` $= [n_0^0,n_2^{0},n_2^{1},n_2^{2},n_4^{0},\cdots,n_4^{4},\cdots,n_L^{0},\cdots,n_L^{L}] \quad\text{(reduced state vector)}.$